moden23/Calculator/README.md

 # Calculator
+A calculator that have the basic math operations.Also,it includes negative number,float numbers and calculation with percentages.
-A calculator project inspired from The Odin Project
+The calculator is inspired by The Odin Project